ZJYgrp/IntEnzyDB/README.md

 2. I look around `MdTraj` package to do some data manipulation, like loading pdb file into memroy from URL, getting topology strcture to convert atoms into `pandas` dataframe,  using `stom_slice()` to slice atoms by indexs and so on.

+## The fourth week

+Problems: We want to include all atoms and hetatms into one data frame.

+1. I wrote two functions to return all info.
+    * `get_all_atom()` would return all atom, inclduing hetatm, ter, namely the whole part will be returned.
+    * `get_atom_and_hetatm()` only return atom and hetatm.

+2. I wrote a class of one pdb file which has all the methods which can return the desired attribution of one pdb file.
+And I tested all of them.
+They worked well.